-1. For the Amount received or Sale of Asset:
+1. For the Amount received on Sale of Ass

-Cash A/c Dr.
+Cash A/c

 To Asset A/c

 (Asset sold)

-2. For the Profit on Sale of As e t:
+2. For the Profit on Sale of Asset:

-Asset A/c Dr.
+Asset A/c

-To Profit & Loss A/c

 (Profit on sale of asset)

-3. ŕ e Vendor's Account is credited with the amount of interest up to to the to the vendor is paid to him in lump-sum.
-For the payment
+3. On the date of sale of asset, the Vendor's Account is credited with the amount of interest up to that date and after that the amount due to the vendor is paid to him in lump-sum.
+For the payment to Vendor:

-Vendor's Dr.
+Vendor's

-To Cash A/c

 (Vendor's A/c settled)

-Wh nen Vendor also charges Insu ance Premium in addition to Interest from Purchaser
+When Vendor also charges Insurance Premium in addition to Interest from Purchaser

-ven pur pre of ndor gets the asset insured from the chaser.
-The hire purchaser maintain in the books of the hire with the vendor till the payment of last instalment.
-Sometimes, a safety point of view and recovers the premium paid from the less the payment of this amount along with the instalment.
-The entry burchaser is made in similar manner as that of the interest.
-At the elected to profit and loss account.
-The following entries are passing the payment of the payment of the interest. hire y of end
+The ownership of asset remains with the vendor till the payment of last instalment.
+Sometimes, the vendor gets the asset insured from safety point of view and recovers the premium paid from the hire purchaser.
+The hire purchaser makes the payment of this amount along with the instalment.
+The entry of premium in the books of the hire purchaser is made in similar manner as that of the interest.
+At the end of the year, this account is transferred to profit and loss account.
+The following entries are passed relating to this:

-A. In the Books of Hire Purch ser:
+A. In the Books of Hire Purchaser:

 1. For the Amount of insurance premium becoming due:

 Insurance Premium A/c Dr.

 To Vendor's A/c

 (Insurance premium due)

-• T 41 · •

-2. Hor the ทลง yment ΩŤ insurance premilim
+2. For the payment of insurance premium:

-P 44. , - IIIDUI UIICC PI CIIII GIII